8th - 10th February 2021

 Make your Voice heard and be recognised as a part of an international community working to enhance patient safety and quality improvement.

 ISQua is delighted to re-open registration for the postponed Florence conference.
 Since we are aware that long distance traveling and budgets may influence your chance to attend the event, we have decided to reduce the registration fees and to extend Early Bird to Thursday, 1st October 2020.
+You can find out what classification your country falls under here.

 There are even more savings on registration fees for ISQua Members.
 Join now to access these exclusive rates.